A refresher course on LP-gas systems, from DOT cylinders and ASME tanks to OPD valves and TW stamps

 The systems have mandatory safety features such as overfill-prevention valves, thermal shut-offs, excess-flow valves and step-down regulators.
 Other essential safety equipment includes fire extinguishers, emergency exits, and detectors for smoke, carbon-monoxide and propane.

 Propane detectors are required in RVs and should be installed in older trailers that do not have them.
-Mounted at floor level because LP-gas is half as dense as air and settles to the floor, the detectors sound an alarm when they sense propane vapor.
+Mounted at floor level because propane vapors are heavier than air and settle to the floor, the detectors sound an alarm when they sense propane vapor.
 They have an expiration date stamped on them by the manufacturer and generally have a life expectancy of five to seven years.

 Propane detectors are powered by the trailer’s 12-volt DC system, and low voltage caused by a discharged battery or faulty electrical converter can lead to false alarms.
 Hydrocarbons present in household items such as hair spray and cleaning products can also cause propane detectors to go off.
 Unfortunately, these false alarms cause some owners to become desensitized.
 Never assume that a leak-detector alarm is false simply because the distinctive odor of gas isn’t present.

 RVers must take proper steps to protect against LP-gas accidents.
 Read and follow all warning decals that came with the RV.
 When filling a tow vehicle with fuel, all pilot lights and appliances with electronic ignition should be shut off because the spark from an electronic ignitor could cause fuel vapors to ignite.
 Test detectors regularly and replace them when they expire.
 Never remove the fuse for a propane detector due to false alarms.